 What Does A Rehab Do?

-A rehab facility tries to help individuals who have problems with alcohol and/or drug use manage their addiction.
+A rehab facility tries to help individuals who have problems with alcohol and/or drug use manage their addiction, by delivery of an alcohol rehab treatment programme.

 Most rehab clinics aim to ultimately lead clients to live sober lives.